samsonajulor/micro-apis/node apps/blogger/README.md

 3. Then, "run kubectl apply -f <directory>" e.g. "run kubectl apply -f ./"

 This will ensure that Kubernetes will use the image built locally from your image cache instead of attempting to pull from a registry.

+### handling missing events when the query service goes down
+1. sync with the post and comments services to get all posts and comments on initializing the service
+2. or get all comments and posts directly from the respective databases.
+3. or the event bus stores events internally in a database and sends them to the query service anytime it comes back online.